Real Estate Law

 Partition is a right, not dependent on other owners’ consent.
 If proper notice is given and the other party does not respond or cooperate, the court may proceed with default judgment and order sale.
 Non-cooperation does not prevent partition but may affect how costs and fees are allocated.

 For additional real estate dispute guidance, see our real estate litigation overview.
+For disputes involving common driveway and shared access easements, including maintenance cost allocation and scope restrictions, see our dedicated guidance on shared driveway issues.

 Real Estate Law · Pittsburgh